Du Du A: History

 During 1983 and 1984, the band was on hiatus because Kostić had been in Egypt, performing in Cairo clubs.
 On his return, the band resumed their activities.
-The new lineup featured, beside Kostić, Vujačić and Zagorčić, Zoran Radomirović "Švaba" (who would, in the following years, simultaneously perform with Električni Orgazam) on bass guitar, Ivan Vdović (formerly of Šarlo Akrobata and Katarina II) on drums and Leonida Sredić on keyboards and vocals.
+The new lineup featured, beside Kostić and Vujačić, Goran Vujović (bass guitar), Dejan Stanisavljević (piano), Vesna Zafirović (backing vocals), and Vlada Funtek (drums).
 The band continued to perform live and work in studio.
-However, with the exception of the single "Irie", released in 1985, the band did not release any material until the mid-1990s.
+However, with the exception of the single "Irie", released in 1985, they did not release any material until the mid-1990s.
 In 1994, an unplugged version of their song "Era Vulgaris" appeared on the various artists live album Bez struje (Unplugged), recorded on an unplugged festival held in Belgrade' Sava Centar.

-The comeback album Ritual was released in 1996.
+The band's comeback album Ritual was released in 1996.
 The album featured only Kostić of the band's original members.
 Beside the material written by Kostić, the album also featured a cover version of the Stevie Wonder song "I Wish" with lyrics in Serbian entitled "San" ("A Dream").
-Kostić recorded all the instruments on the album, with additional help from Miloš Pavlović (guitar, co-producer, co-author, sound technician), Nenad Jovanović (vocals), Srđan Marković "Đile" (vocals), Aleksandar Jaćimović (saxophone) and Dejan Stanisavljević (piano).
+Kostić recorded all the instruments on the album, with additional help from Miloš Pavlović (guitar, co-producer, co-author, sound technician), Nenad Jovanović (vocals), Srđan Marković "Đile" (of Supernaut, vocals), Aleksandar Jaćimović (saxophone) and Dejan Stanisavljević (piano).
+The album brought minor hits "Babylon" and "Lava".

 Although officially active, in reality the band had been inactive since the late 1990s, the final lineup consisting of Dejan Kostić (vocals, guitar, bass guitar, sampler, rhythm machine) and Vesna Zafirović (vocals).
 On 7 July 2013, Kostić died from injuries in a car accident, Du Du A thus ceasing to exist.

 In 2019, the record label Discom issued a compilation album entitled Du Du Archive 1984-1989, featuring 10 of the band's previously unreleased tracks, on a limited edition vinyl release.